- This topic is empty.

 – Shale: Formed from silt and clay, shale is fine-grained and used in oil and gas extraction.

-– Conglomerate: Consists of rounded gravel-sized clasts embedded in a matrix, forming in high-energy environments like riverbeds.
+– Conglomerate: Consists of rounded gravel-sized clasts embedded in a matrix, forming in high-energy environments like riverbeds.– Chemical Sedimentary Rocks: Formed from the evaporation of mineral-rich water.
+Examples include:

 – Limestone: Composed mainly of calcium carbonate, limestone forms in marine environments and is used in construction and cement production.